Automattic/wp-calypso/client/components/accordion/README.md

 The following props are available to customize the accordion:

-- `initialExpanded`: Boolean indicating whether the panel should default to expanded with the content visible
+- `isExpanded`: Boolean indicating whether the panel is expanded or not.
+If the prop is changed, the component will toggle the state accordingly.
+This will work independently of clicking the accordion title to expand/collapse the element.
 - `onToggle`: Function handler to invoke when the user toggles the accordion.
 The function will be passed a boolean indicating the expanded state after the toggle.
 - `title`: Main heading shown in the always-visible toggle button
 - `subtitle`: Subheading shown in the always-visible toggle button